bboc/s3patterns/slides/slides.md

 ## Meeting Evaluation: Long Format

-Ask everyone in a round to briefly contribute to any or all of the following topcis:
+Ask everyone in a round to briefly contribute to any or all of the following topics:

 * effectiveness
 * facilitation and format
 * emotional tone
-* I liked... (acknowledgements and achievements)
+* I liked... (acknowledgments and achievements)
 * I wish... (growing edges and improvements)
 * What if... (wild ideas and radical suggestions)